rackerlabs/docs-aws/docs/passport/index.rst

 ========

 The Fanatical Support for AWS offering includes access to our |PassportTM|
-service at the :ref:`Service level <service_levels>`.
+service.
 This is the same capability that Rackers use to access your environment.
 Passport leverages `AWS Systems Manager
 <https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html>`_
 to provision short lived users onto your EC2 instances and provide network access into your VPC.